Great River Health Systems offers diabetes-education classes

 - Coping with chronic disease

 The Great River Diabetes Education Program has been awarded the American Diabetes Association Education Recognition Certificate for a high-quality diabetes self-manage-ment program.
 Recognition assures that education programs meet the National Standards for Diabetes Self-management Education programs and are an essential component of effective diabetes treatment.
-The program also is accredited by the Iowa Department of Public Health.
+It also is accredited by the Iowa Department of Public Health.